sancMischa/rhcp/README.md

 If you have not already done so, follow the instructions for installing the [PCAN Linux drivers](https://www.peak-system.com/fileadmin/media/linux/index.htm).

-> If you have not set up a CAN device, the GUI will prompt you to do so.
-If your PCAN is set up correctly (quickly blinking green LED), the GUI's visualizations for the hands' various sensors will appear.

-Finally, install the two graphics library backends required by ImGUI.
+Finally, install the two graphics library backends required by ImGui.

 ```
 sudo apt update